 • For your clients: Think of creative ways to express appreciation.
 Some thoughts: Give a 10% discount to teachers; offer a “client appreciation week/month” where all services are 20% off; include an extra service if patients/clients purchase a particular procedure.

-• For your community: There are so many ways to show your commitment: Support a food drive, contribute a gift certificate to a silent auction for a local charity, offer a 1% donation on all services purchased to a worthy local (or national) initative.
+• For your community: There are so many ways to show your commitment.
+Support a food drive, contribute a gift certificate to a silent auction for a local charity, offer a 1% donation on all services purchased to a worthy local (or national) initiative.

 The point here: You don’t want to be perceived as merely a “factory” pumping out discounts, but instead, as an enterprise proactive in supporting causes that matter—whether you’re opening your heart to clients, staff or worthy enterprises in your community and beyond.